Kong Island

 Kong Island (original Italian title: Eva, la Venere selvaggia; translated as Eva, the Savage Venus) is a 1968 jungle adventure film (with a science fiction element) directed by Roberto Mauri (billed as Robert Morris).
 The film was promoted in the U.S. as King of Kong Island.

 Plot synopsis

 The story takes place in the jungles of Kenya and its capital city Nairobi.
 Despite the English-language title, there is no island (and no "Kong").
 Mad scientist Albert Muller is experimenting with small radio transmitters implanted in the brains of gorillas that control their minds.
 These are test subjects with the ultimate goal of doing this to humans.

-Diana, the daughter of bar owner Theodore (no last name is mentioned), is abducted by apes under Muller's control during a safari.
-A rescue team led by mercenary adventurer Burt Dawson (Brad Harris) heads into the jungle to find her.
+Diana, the daughter of bar owner Theodore (no last name is mentioned), is abducted by gorillas.
+Burt also has a personal motive---he was shot and left for dead by an ex-partner who he suspects is behind the situation.
 Hostile natives attack his group, and Burt is captured along the way.
 After he escapes, Burt meets a legendary white jungle girl the natives call the Sacred Monkey (In the English dubbed version, he first calls her Eve, but later everyone refers to her as Eva).